mattermost/docs/source/overview/implementation_plan.md

 - Mattermost will be hosted entirely on-premises behind your company firewall with access restricted to VPN connections;
 - Mobile access to Mattermost will be further restricted by the use of multi-factor authorization;
 - Transmissions to and from Mattermost will be encrypted using TLS;
-- Encryption-at-rest will be applied using your company’s standards;
+- Encryption-at-rest will be applied using your company's standards;
 - Mattermost’s integrity and audit controls store a complete history of messages, including edits and deletes, along with all files uploaded.
 User interface actions for “deleting” messages and channels remove the data only from the user interface; the data is retained within your database.
 If your compliance guidelines require it, you can turn off users’ ability to edit and delete their messages after they are posted.
 - Mattermost will be protected against brute force attacks by its rate limiting API;
-- Authentication to Mattermost will be controlled using your company‘s Active Directory/LDAP/SAML directory server.
+- Authentication to Mattermost will be controlled using your company's Active Directory/LDAP/SAML directory server.

 **Reference**: https://docs.mattermost.com/overview/security.html